Pilla Zamindar: Plot

-In addition to this, another clause would be told three months after joining the college.
+In addition, another clause would state that it will be told three months after joining the college.

 PJ goes to the village and meets Rajanna, the hostel warden.
-He joins the college but finds it hard to adjust to the surroundings.
+He joins the college but struggles to adjust to the surroundings.
 He becomes good friends with Kanna Babu, Jaatheeyam, Maqbool, and others.
-Sindhu also comes to study in the same college, which is in her hometown.
+Sindhu also comes to study at the same college in her hometown.
 While PJ struggles to adapt to simple village life, he passes the supplementary exams with the help of Sindhu, who scribes for him because his hands are wounded.

-Three months after he joins the college, another condition is revealed that he needs to be elected as the student union president of the college and he must not have a fight with anyone during his time there.
+Three months after he joins the college, another condition is revealed: he must be elected student union president, and he must not engage in any physical altercations during his time there.
 PJ begins to adapt to the conditions and changes his lavish lifestyle.
 Slowly, he realizes the value of life and human beings.

-In the second year of his degree, PJ tries to get elected as president by bribing people with alcohol, but it backfires as he loses the respect and trust of all his friends and Rajanna.
-When a disheartened PJ tries to abandon the college, Rajanna reveals the true purpose and reason behind his grandfather's conditions.
+In the second year of his degree, the science professor suggests to PJ that he should run for president by bribing people with alcohol and money, but it backfires after Ammiraju's henchman informs the entire college about this, and he loses the respect and trust of all his friends and Rajanna.
+When a disheartened PJ tries to abandon the college, he helps some kids whose school gets closed due to excessive rainfall, he gets to see his old, abandoned house, and starts reminiscing about his childhood memories and flashbacks.
+Rajanna reveals the true purpose and reasons behind his grandfather's condition.
 PJ's father had previously studied in the same college where he met his future wife (PJ's mother).
 Rajanna and PJ's father were friends, and the former is like an uncle to PJ.
 PJ's father married against Ramaraju's wishes, and as a result, he was deprived of his inheritance.
-Ramaraju later realizes his mistake, but his son and daughter-in-law died in an accident, and PJ grows to be the arrogant rich person he is.
-PJ now comes to the realization that people are above money.
+Ramaraju later realizes his mistake, but his son and daughter-in-law died in an accident, and PJ grows to be the arrogant, rich person he is.
+PJ now realizes that people are more important than money.
 He falls in love with Sindhu, who reciprocates his feelings.